-Any building or facility that uses potentially hazardous gases needs a gas detector – that’s a simple fact.
-But choosing the right type of device isn’t so simple.
+Any building or facility that uses potentially hazardous gases needs a gas detector – that’s an important fact.
+But choosing the right type of device isn’t so simple and there are differences between gas detectors and carbon monoxide detectors.
 There are devices that only test for one type of gas, devices that test for multiple gases, and others that you can carry in your back pocket.

 Gas detection technology is vital to keep the people inside a building from harm, but also don’t want to overspend on and have to maintain a detector that does far more than you need it to do.
 In this guide, we’ll go over the different types of detectors so that you can decide which one best fits your needs.